emfinfo/conseillers/README.md

   * Use new release 6.1.x of library DaoLayer
   * Use new release 1.1.x of library Cypher
   * updated data from Swiss parliament (14.08.2019)
-  * You can test a running version here : http://vps617676.ovh.net/assets/index.html

 * New in release 1.3.9 (april 2019) :
   * Use of Play 2.6.24